yogiborg/Oasis/README.md

-# 🌴 OASIS – A Post-Contemporary Village Website
+# 🌴 OASIS – A Post-Contemporary Village
-*First created August 2022 by Brendan & Yogini*
+*Created August 2022 by Brendan & Yogini*

 > “The future of everything, for everyone.”